engr101staff/engr101matlab/_sources/strings_and_cells/main.rst

   :width: 560
   :align: center

-|
+.. admonition:: Video Recap

   In the previous video, we introduced a new data type, a **string**.
 A string is a sequence of characters (e.g., a "word") and is represented as a vector of :code:`chars` in MATLAB.
 Because strings are often not the same length, storing multiple strings as a matrix of characters presents some challenges.

 ^^^^^^^^^^^
 Cell Arrays